US inflation cooled last month, though trade war threatens to lift prices

 The duties have roiled financial markets and could sharply slow the economy, with some analysts raising the odds of a recession.
 Many economists expect inflation would fall this year without the import taxes, but with tariffs imposed, they forecast inflation will stay elevated through the end of this year.

-Yet both measures have largely become stuck at the levels reached last summer, when a retreat in inflation largely stalled after dropping steeply its peak of 9.1% in June 2022.
-Stubborn inflation would create political problems for Trump, who promised as a candidate to "knock the hell out of inflation."

-“There's no real progress toward that 2% goal,” Dan North, senior economist at Allianz Trade Americas, a financial services firm, said.
-“I suspect that you're going to start seeing inflation numbers go the other way.”
+Trump has pledged to impose reciprocal tariffs on any country with duties on U.S. exports on April 2.
+Economists at the Yale Budget Lab calculate that those duties, by themselves, could boost the average U.S. tariff rate to its highest level since 1937, and cost the average household as much as $3,400.

-Wednesday's update is unlikely to move the inflation-fighters at the Federal Reserve much closer toward cutting their key interest rate, which they reduced three times last year amid signs that inflation was fading.
+Wednesday's update is likely to encourage the inflation-fighters at the Federal Reserve.
 Fed Chair Jerome Powell said in January that rate cuts were on hold and another reduction is highly unlikely at the Fed's meeting next week.

-On a monthly basis, both headline and core prices are projected to have risen 0.3% in February from the previous month.
-That would be an improvement from January, when overall inflation spiked 0.5%, but increases at that pace are still too large to get inflation on a yearly basis back to the Fed's 2% target.

 The biggest wild card for the Fed — and the economy as a whole — are the tariffs and Trump's threats to impose more.
 Since his inauguration in January, Trump has imposed 20% taxes on all imports from China, and 25% duties on imports from Canada and Mexico, though most of those tariffs have been suspended for a month.